VAT 69 Commando: Current

+Retired

 Tactical vehicles

 As a special forces unit, the 69 Commando employs a number of specialised vehicles to accomplish its missions.

-These include the Commando V-150D and the GKN Sankey AT105 armoured personnel carriers equipped with M60s as assault vehicles in urban and jungle terrain as well as modified police MPV (Mobile Patrol Vehicles), vans, trucks, 4WD and buses for use as tactical vehicles.
+These include the Commando V-150D and the GKN Sankey AT105 armoured personnel carriers equipped with M60s as assault vehicles in urban and jungle terrain.

+69 Commando also uses modified police MPV (Mobile Patrol Vehicles), vans, trucks, 4WD and buses for use as tactical vehicles, which included but are not limited to the Land Rover Defender, Ford Ranger RIV and Mitsubishi Pajero.

 PGK also employs RHIB assault boats, jet-skis and Marine Subskimmer (DPV) in maritime missions and amphibious insertions.

 For its airborne operations, 69 Commando utilises the C-130 Hercules, Cessna 206G, Cessna 208 Caravan 1 and Pilatus Porter PC-6 aircraft as well as the E-Squirrel AS-355 F2/AS-355N helicopter.

 Development and acquisitions

 On 25 October 2007, the US Joint Interagency Task Force (JIATF) West funded RM2 million state-of-the-art shooting house for the VAT 69 Commando battalion was opened.

 69 Commando will get their own base after 47 years sharing base with the General Operations Force Northern Brigade.
 The new base estimated to be fully operational in 2017.